bug7a/javascript-mobile-app-template/README.md

 # Mobile App UI Template for Apache Cordova
 Simple and fully customizable user interface template.
 Design for mobile app development on Apache Cordova framework.
 Developed with JavaScript and basic.js technique.
 Usage is like a basic programming language.
-You don't need to know HTML or CSS but if you know you can use them with basic.js too. <br>(This is the Alpha version.)
+You don't need to use HTML or CSS for this template but if you want you can mix them with basic.js too. <br>(This is the Alpha version.)

 - Plaftorms: iOS, Android<br><br>